mlc-mlapis/docs/src/documentation/environment-variables/helper-variables.md

 🔒 Service hostname.

 #### `zeropsSubdomain`
-🔒 Unique subdomain of zerops.dev, i.e. `my-app-30001.app.zerops.dev`, this variable is always available, but subdomain access has to be enabled inside service routing settings.
+🔒 Unique subdomain of zerops.dev, i.e. `my-app-30001.app.zerops.dev`, this variable is always available, but subdomain access has to be enabled inside the service routing settings.

 #### `startCommand`
 Command used for running the user defined application which corresponds to the command filled when creating a service.